trustlines-protocol/tl-dev-docs/mobileapp/e2e_testing.md

 ./run-e2e.sh -b
 ```

-our developConfig in src/shared/config/index.e2e.js specifies the relay host with localhost.
+Our developConfig in `/src/shared/config/index.e2e.js` specifies the relay host with localhost.
 This works fine on the
 iOS simulator, but on the Android Emulator you'll have to do port forwarding in order for your emulator to see your host.
 You can do: